Keto Snack Time Begins With Crusted Dill Pickle Chips

-This is the recipe for deep-fried pickles that you don’t want to turn away from especially if you’re a dill pickle fan and not interested in the extra carbs from thick batter.
+This is the recipe for keto deep-fried pickles that you don’t want to turn away from especially if you’re a dill pickle fan and not interested in the extra carbs from the thick batter.

 I can make them at home for far cheaper than that although it was a special night out for us so we weren’t too worried about the cost.